 Green Communities Program- Montague was among the first Green Communities designated by Massachusetts in 2010.
 Since then the municipality has taken efforts to reduce energy consumption by 19%.
 Through the program the Town has secured over $500,000 for energy efficiency improvements in 5 town buildings.
 The current funding round will implement efficiency projects at Carnegie Library, Shea Theater, and Sheffield School.
 The Planning Department manages the program on behalf of the Town.

-Avenue A Streetscape Enhancement Program-~ The Planning Department secured a $384,000 of Community Development Block Grant to replace 33 downtown streetscape lights to new LED fixtures and install a pedestrian gathering area with a safer pedestrian crossing at the downtown’s main intersection of Avenue A and 3rd Street.~Construction was completed in 2015.
-The Town has applied for funding for second phase to extend streetscape lighting from 5th street to 7th street and within Peskeomskut Park.
+Avenue A Streetscape Enhancement Program (Phase II) ~ In 2015 The Town replaced 33 downtown streetscape lights to new LED fixtures and install a pedestrian gathering area with a safer pedestrian crossing at the downtown’s main intersection of Avenue A and 3rdStreet.
+The Town is currently constructing a second phase to extend streetscape lighting from 5th street to 7th street and within Peskeomskut Park.
+A design is in process for the rehabilitation of Spinner Park.
 These were action items identified in the 2013 Downtown Turners Falls Livability Plan

 Department of Public Works Facility Planning- The Planning Department provides staff support to the DPW Facility Planning Committee in support of designing a construction a new public works facility at Sandy Lane.
 The DPW is the Capital Improvement Committee’s #1 priority for public facility replacement.